 Sarah was an instructor of sport psychology and coaching education at Georgia Southern University before coming to teach in the undergraduate kinesiology and coaching education programs at JMU in 2010.
 Dr. Carson Sackett’s research interests include positive youth development through sport, coaching strategies for developing life skills in youth athletes, and current issues in youth sport and coaching.

 Dr. Young is an Assistant Professor in Kinesiology and the Co-ordinator of the Coaching Education Minor at James Madison University.
 He has worked with athletes of all ability levels, including NCAA D-1 and Professional athletes, across a number of different sports.
-He is a Certified Consultant by the Association for Applied Sport Psychology.
+He is a Certified Mental Performance Coach (CMPC).